nodejavascript/linux-setup-docker-clean-monitoring/README.md

 - edit anything `MQTT` if you are running an [MQTT Broker like mine](https://github.com/nodejavascript/selfhosted-mqtt-broker-nodejs).

-  - You can quick utilize MQTT metrics in grafana by flashing your ESP, Arduino devices with[Tasmota](https://tasmota.github.io/install/).
+  - You can quickly utilize MQTT metrics in grafana by flashing your ESP, Arduino devices with [Tasmota](https://tasmota.github.io/install/).

 - edit `MYSQL_ROOT_PASSWORD`, `GHOST_DATABASE*` vars if you want to run ghost.